cj-mills/christianjmills/_posts/2022-7-18-Fastai-to-OpenVINO-to-Unity-Tutorial-Windows-3.md

 /// </summary>
 private void GetOpenVINOModels()
 {
-    // Get the paths for the .pt file for each model foreach (string file in System.IO.Directory.GetFiles($"{Application.streamingAssetsPath}/{openvinoModelsDir}"))
+    // Get the paths for the XML file for each model foreach (string file in System.IO.Directory.GetFiles($"{Application.streamingAssetsPath}/{openvinoModelsDir}"))
     {
         if (file.EndsWith(".xml"))